mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 printBranchData(system, fnr; show = show2, fmt = fmt2)
 ```

-Compared to the base case, the directions of power flows remain unchanged, but the amounts of active and reactive power differ, as shown in Figure 3.
+Compared to the base case, the directions of active power flows remain unchanged, but their magnitudes differ.
+For reactive power, the values change, and the flow at `Branch 1` on the `Bus 1` side reverses, as shown in Figure 3.
 ```@raw html
 <img src="../../assets/4bus_ac_power.svg" class="center" width="850"/>
 <figcaption>Figure 3: Active (subfigure a) and reactive (subfigure b) power flows in the 4-bus power system with modified generator outputs and consumer demands.</figcaption>